benyamin-noori/benyamin-noori.github.io/_posts/2024-12-26-Promising-Starts-Headscratcher-Endings.md

 ## Queer
 Next up is Queer.
 I've enjoyed other films by Luca Guadagnino in the past (Call Me By Your Name, Challengers, Bones and All) though I'm not a very dedicated fan as I've mostly watched his more recent work.
-The film has colorful and flashy aesthetics and the music, while anachronistic, contributes to the sensational performance from Daniel Craig whose performance I would categorize as award-worthy.
+The film has colorful and flashy aesthetics and beautifully set up shots, and the music, while anachronistic, contributes to the sensational performance from Daniel Craig whose performance I would categorize as award-worthy.
 He perfectly captures the essence of the character, even when the plot loses its way, about halfway through.

 Much like Emilia Perez, Queer starts with an electrifying opening sequence that immediately draws you in, during which Lee (Daniel Craig), a retired military man who's decided to spend his twilight years living the dream south of border in Mexico, is going around town eyeing potential hook up candidates for the day.
 A few days later he meets Eugene (Drew Starkey), who he falls in love with at first sight.
 The story soon becomes one of one way love, of Lee desperately trying for Eugene's affection while he offers none.
 After lots of pleading, they finally set off to travel to even further south, to Panama and Ecuador together.